-During the course of 2010 and 2011, national efforts to increase access to HIV prevention, education, testing, care and support continued to be ramped up and enhanced.
+During the course of 2011 and 2013, national efforts to increase access to HIV prevention, education, testing, care and support have continued.

 (a) HIV/AIDS Education

 General Population

 HIV/AIDS prevention and education is the mainstay of the national HIV/AIDS control programme in Singapore.
 Education is targeted at both the general population and those at high risk of infection.
 Educational messages for the general population are focused on the dangers of casual sex, promotion of family values, and avoidance of pre-marital and extra-marital sexual relationships.
 The use of condoms for prevention is emphasized to those at risk.
 Educational campaigns are also conducted to reduce HIV-related stigma and discrimination.